 Virtual teaching is hard.
 Some days we rock it and other days it’s a flop, and we don’t always know why.
 And sometimes you really feel like you’re talking to yourself.
 But as I hope you see from this post, there are lots of ways we can differentiate our virtual teaching strategies to keep our kids interested!

-I hope you’ve found at least one new idea to try to increase student engagement in remote learning.
+I hope you’ve found at least one new idea to try to increase online student engagement.
 What else is working for you?
 Let me know in the comments!